ucsd-ccbb/VAPr/docs/index.md

 The differences and nuances of each will be discussed next.

 <a id='anno'></a>
-### Annovar Methods
+### Annovar

 #### `download_annovar_databases`
 `download_annovar_databases()`: this function downloads the databases required to run Annovar to the `.../annovar/humandb/` directory.
 It will download the databases according to the genome version specified.
 If your databases are out-of-date, re-running this command will download the latest version of them.
+If you currently have the required databases, you may get an error.

 **Args**: